-Recovery: A journey of healing and change allowing a person to live a meaningful life in a community of his or her choice, while working toward his or her full potential.
+Recovery: A journey of healing and change allowing a person to live a meaningful life in a community of their choice, while working toward their full potential.

 Resiliency: is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress - such as family and relationship problems, serious health problems or workplace and financial stressors.